smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 ===============================================================================

-This starts to break down for troublesome classes that were [never design to be tested][legacy] and duplication throughout the tests.
+This starts to break down for troublesome classes that were [never design to be tested][legacy] and growing duplication throughout the tests.

 Thinking of how to test the untestable is a fun challenge.
 You need to approach the problem different.
 It is not all spoils of war and glory.
 Sometimes it